Giero98/DataAnalyzer/README.md

 ### Features

 **Common to the entire application:**
-- displaying information and error logs
+- Displaying information and error logs
+- Enable Location if it is disabled

 **Common for BT and Wi-Fi module:**
 - Connecting the Server(Host)/Client type with the device listed as Client